weic99/matchcards/README.md

 Live version [here](https://matchcards-7d5da.firebaseapp.com/selectgamemode)

+#How to play
-Login as Guest or
+- Login as Guest or
-Use account: demo, password: demo
+- Use account: demo, password: demo